andreaclemente96/AndreaClementeUrena/index.md

     </p>
     <p>
       <span class="lang-en">
         For my Master's Thesis, I conducted a study focused on identifying and characterizing transfer RNA-derived fragments (tRFs) overexpressed in a mouse model of Huntington’s disease. tRFs are small emerging RNA molecules with potential regulatory roles.
-I used real RNA-seq datasets provided by the research group led by Eulàlia Martí and supervised by Dr. Georgina Escaramís (University of Barcelona).
+I used real RNA-seq datasets provided by the research group led by Eulàlia Martí and supervised by Dr. Geòrgia Escaramís (University of Barcelona).
 I analyzed transcriptomic data from mouse brain tissue using bioinformatics pipelines to detect differentially expressed tRFs, assess their potential functions, and explore their involvement in biological pathways associated with Huntington’s disease.
 This work contributes to the understanding of tRFs as potential biomarkers or regulators of disease progression.
         <br>
         <strong>Master's Thesis:</strong> <em>Identification and characterization of overexpressed tRFs in Huntington's disease using bioinformatics tools</em>.
 DOI:
         <a href="https://doi.org/10.13140/RG.2.2.33680.32001" target="_blank">10.13140/RG.2.2.33680.32001</a>